 - Online appointment booking

-- Staff application
+- Mobile staff application

 - Messaging services

-- Business intelligence, insights and reporting
+- Business intelligence tools providing insights and reports

-- Online customer feedback
+- Online patient feedback

 Reporting and analytics

 Gathering patient journey performance data and patient feedback with business intelligence tools plays an essential role for healthcare providers in their efforts to identify how they can improve the patient experience.